ranmocy/gmail-automata/README.md

 1. In old spreadsheet, click menu "Gmail Automata" -> "Stop auto processing" to remove auto triggering
-2. Re-fork the main [spreadsheet](spreadsheet), copy your settings in "configs", "rules" from old spreadsheet to the newly forked one
+2. Re-fork the main [spreadsheet][spreadsheet], copy your settings in "configs", "rules" from old spreadsheet to the newly forked one
 3. In new forked spreadsheet, click menu "Gmail Automata" -> "Start auto processing" to setup auto triggering